 AmeriCorps programs can play a role in helping prepare for and responding to disasters.
-Kentucky AmeriCorps programs cannot self-deploy.
+However, Kentucky AmeriCorps programs cannot self-deploy.
 All disaster deployments (outside approved program design) must be coordinated and approved by Serve Kentucky.
 When a disaster occurs, Serve Kentucky will coordinate with the Kentucky Emergency Management (KYEM) to determine the need to request and deploy national service resources.
 Serve Kentucky focuses on long-term disaster recovery efforts.

 Volunteerism During Disasters